coq/coq/doc/sphinx/addendum/implicit-coercions.rst

 .. cmd:: Add Printing Coercion @qualid

    This command forces coercion denoted by :n:`@qualid` to be printed.
-To skip the printing of coercion :n:`@qualid`, use :cmd:`Remove Printing Coercion`.
    By default, a coercion is never printed.

+.. cmd:: Remove Printing Coercion @qualid

+   Use this command, to skip the printing of coercion :n:`@qualid`.

 .. _coercions-classes-as-records: